pnjorge/GridHopperTac/README.md

 - Field-friendly display optimised for portable operation
 - UTC and Local time display
 - Real-time GPS positioning
-- Autonomous operation (no internet access required)
+- Autonomous operation, with no internet access required
+- Independant operation, without the need of a cellphone

 ## Status